 Floor-to-Ceiling Glass Partition Walls

 At the facility, the office fronts consist of a sliding glass panel flanked on each side by a fixed glass panel.
 Fixed panels vary in width between 5′ and 7′.
 The sliding panel measures 3′ to 4′ depending on the size of the office.
 All panels are 8½’ high.
 The conference room system is wider to keep in scale with the larger space.

 “The use of floor-to-ceiling glass walls provided us with the transparency we wanted,” Birkinbine states.
 “They also allow plenty of natural daylight to penetrate deep into the interior of the building.
 Other than storage areas, all the interior spaces take advantage of natural daylight.”

 Birkinbine explains that one of the main reasons the Klein system was chosen was its frameless design.
 “We wanted as much natural light as possible to penetrate the space,” he says.
 “This not only provided the feeling of openness we desired, but also reduced the need for conventional lighting, resulting in significant energy savings.”

-The glass partition walls also helped the facility attain LEED Gold certification.
-According to Birkinbine, the ability of the glass walls to extend natural daylight deep into the interior of the space helped increase energy efficiency and contributed to the “Daylight and Views” credit.
+The glass partition walls also helped the facility attain LEED Gold Certification.
+According to Birkinbine, the ability of the glass walls to extend natural daylight deep into the interior of the space helped increase energy efficiency.
+It also contributed to the “Daylight and Views” credit.

 Wanted Office Fronts to Disappear “We wanted the office fronts to function as dividers, but we also wanted them to disappear,” he continues.
 “The use of glass instead of drywall or metal offered us a clean, crisp, contemporary visual that also provided transparency, views, and plenty of natural light.
 The space almost looks like it has an open office concept, but in reality, doesn’t.”